a young couple works on Nevada annulment paperwork

 contested divorce lawyers argue

-What Is Contested Divorce?
-A Guide from Nevada’s Family Law Experts
+Contested Divorce in Las Vegas?
+A Guide from Nevada’s Family Law Experts!

 Let’s start with the simplest explanation: a contested divorce occurs when you and your spouse disagree about any aspect of ending your marriage.
 This could be about property division, child custody, alimony, or even who keeps the family pet.